vermasuraj11011/whole-course/system_design/distributed_storage/distributed_storage_system_design.md

 - user will send a post request to the https://api.example.com/org1/home/user1/file
 - the request will first hit the load balancer which will forward the request to the api gateway.
 - the api gateway will authenticate the token and forward the request to the file service.
-- the file service will get the information of the user and organization and the shared storage pool information.
+- the file service will get the information of the user and organization and the shared storage pool information also check if the pool has enough storage or not.
 - the file service will break the file into chunks and push the chunks into the kafka queue.
 - each chunk will have a partition index started from 0 to n.
   {file_id, data, created_at, updated_at, partition_index}